harryaskham/hif/README.md

 player leaves without n95 mask on - ushered back inside by police, but the temporary exposure gives symptoms. a week later, bulbous sores erupt on back and legs, and lungs fill with fetid blood. ded

 player wears n95 and can now leave the house behind. milestone 1

+- TODO: Achievements for weird trhigs
+- things can contain other things, maybe?
+- more forgiving verb/noun combos
+- whether on/off in inventory display